rdi-berkeley/rdi-berkeley.github.io/index.md

 ## Our mission

-**Advance the science and technology of web3, decentralization, and decentralized intelligence, to make it universally accessible and empower a responsible digital economy.**
+**Advance the science and technology of decentralization and decentralized intelligence, to make it universally accessible and empower a responsible digital economy.**

 ---